Are you looking for the best places to sell silver flatware? Many people own silver flatware, whether a single piece or a whole set, but never use it.

 In alphabetical order, here are some of the most popular places people sell flatware.

 1. Auction Houses

 Auction houses will sell your silver flatware set when they hold an auction.
 Typically, this type of flatware sells best at auction houses when it holds value outside the silver’s market price.

-For instance, an auction house may be a good place to sell flatware if your family silver set is old or was owned by a well-known person in the 1800s.
+For instance, an auction house may be a good place to sell flatware if your family’s silver set is old or was owned by a well-known person in the 1800s.

 Sterling silver generally will fetch the best price at auction houses compared to other types of flatware.

 Keep in mind that you will pay a fee to sell your flatware at an auction house.
-20% is not an uncommon selling fee if you choose to use an auction house.
+20% is not an uncommon selling fee if you use an auction house.